oddbird/oddsite/content/2018/05/15/beyondtellerand.rst

 By adding custom properties in the HTML,
 I was able to streamline things dramatically.
-This `second draft`_ relies on HAML to generate the required HTML, for a static (but responsive) result.
+This `second draft`_ relies on HAML to generate the required HTML for a static (but responsive) result.

 .. _second draft: https://codepen.io/mirisuzanne/pen/gzXqOP